How Much Does An Architect Cost?

 A planning permission application for a house costs £462.
 However, this does not include the costs of hiring an architect or consulting with your planning permission office.
 Surveys may also be required to assess flood risks and other environmental issues.

 When constructing a new home, Building Regulations must be followed.
-A home inspection will visit the site before work begins, during the construction process, and afterwards to ensure satisfactory everything.
+A home inspection will visit the site before work begins, during the construction process, and afterwards to ensure everything is satisfactory.

 The inspector will begin by inspecting the excavation and foundation work, followed by the damp-proof course and drainage trenches.
 They will return at least twice after the main structure is completed.